smagt/jetracer/README.md

 This repository contains a fully working motor and steering control stack for a JetRacer / Waveshare chassis using a Raspberry Pi 4.

+Install a normal Raspberry pi 64 bit image to get started.

 Motor control does NOT use Raspberry Pi GPIO directly.
 All motor and steering signals are driven via I2C using PCA9685 controllers.